bhitov/snapconnect/README.md

 ## Running the app

-install packages `npm install` build the firebase functions `cd functions. npm install. npm run build.` run the firebase emulator `npm run emulator` or `npm run emulator:persist` if you want the data to be stored when you close the emulator
+download the `.env.local` file and put it in the root directory install packages `npm install` build the firebase functions `cd functions. npm install. npm run build.` run the firebase emulator `npm run emulator` or `npm run emulator:persist` if you want the data to be stored when you close the emulator